Sign in with Apple

-Sign in with Apple is a single sign-on provider operated by Apple Inc., introduced on June 3, 2019, at Apple's 2019 Worldwide Developers Conference (WWDC) in iOS 13.
+Sign in with Apple is a single sign-on provider operated by Apple, introduced on June 3, 2019, at Apple's 2019 Worldwide Developers Conference (WWDC) in iOS 13.

 Usage

 It is designed to allow users to create accounts for third-party services with a minimal amount of personal information, only requiring the user to provide a name and email address.

 Users can opt for the email address associated with their Apple Account or choose the "Hide My Email" option to generate a disposable email address specific to the service; these addresses end in the privaterelay.appleid.com domain.

 Messages sent via a disposable (or relay) email address are automatically forwarded to a verified email address of the user's choice, and this function can also be disabled if needed.